LSSTDESC/WeakLensingDeblending/docs/output.rst

-ds_grp   float32 Same as ds but also marginalizing over parameters of any overlapping sources (e) dg1_grp  float32 Same as dg1 but also marginalizing over parameters of any overlapping sources (e) dg2_grp  float32 Same as dg2 but also marginalizing over parameters of any overlapping sources (e)
+ds_grp   float32 Same as ds but also marginalizing over parameters of any overlapping sources (e) dg1_grp  float32 Same as dg1 but also marginalizing over parameters of any overlapping sources (e) dg2_grp  float32 Same as dg2 but also marginalizing over parameters of any overlapping sources (e) bias_f   float32 Bias on galaxy's flux marginalized over scale,x,y,g1,g2. bias_s   float32 Bias on scale dilation factor (nominal s=1) marginalized over flux,x,y,g1,g2 bias_g1  float32 Bias on shear + component (nominal g1=0) marginalized over flux,x,y,scale,g2 bias_g2  float32 Bias on shear x component (nominal g2=0) marginalized over flux,x,y,scale,g1 bias_x   float32 Bias on source's centroid in x relative to image center in arcseconds marginalized over flux,y,scale,g1,g2 bias_y   float32 Bias on source's centroid in y relative to image center in arcseconds marginalized over flux,x,scale,g1,g2 bias_f_grp  float32 Same as bias_f but also marginalizing over parameters of any overlapping sources. bias_s_grp  float32 Same as bias_s but also marginalizing over parameters of any overlapping sources. bias_g1_grp float32 Same as bias_g1 but also marginalizing over parameters of any overlapping sources. bias_g2_grp float32 Same as bias_g2 but also marginalizing over parameters of any overlapping sources. bias_x_grp  float32 Same as bias_x but also marginalizing over parameters of any overlapping sources. bias_y_grp  float32 Same as bias_y but also marginalizing over parameters of any overlapping sources.
 -------- ------- ------------------------------------------------------------------------------------
 **HSM Analysis Results** (ignoring overlaps)
 -----------------------------------------------------------------------------------------------------